 Learn how to make a gorgeous Sernik just within 7 minutes.
 You can see this video to know more:

-One vital thing you must pay attention to while baking this beautiful cream cake is to monitor it carefully since the creamy custard may get lumpy very quickly.
+One vital thing you must pay attention to while baking this beautiful custard sweet is to monitor it carefully since the creamy custard may get lumpy very quickly.
 The texture may be a little lumpy, but it didn’t take away the dish’s taste in the least.

 Some other Papal cake recipes use whipped cream, vanilla custard, meringue filling, or double cream.
 You can even drizzle a large amount of powdered sugar and frostings on top of the cake.